Mood, Anxiety and Personality

 Services are provided for people living in Croydon, Lambeth, Lewisham and Southwark and services for patients from around the country who need specialist care.
 We provide assessment in the community, and treatment where patients can access talking therapies and social care for self help and problem solving to intensive day services.
 We also provide inpatient and outpatient services for people who need more intensive treatment and support.

 The Centre for Anxiety Disorders and Trauma (CADT) has a national training role for the treatment of anxiety disorders.
-It provides over half the supervisors and much of the training on the postgraduate diploma in CBT (Cognitive Behavioural Therapy) at the Institute of Psychiatry, Psychology and Neuroscience.
+It provides over half the supervisors and much of the training on the postgraduate diploma in Cognitive Behavioural Therapy (CBT) at the Institute of Psychiatry, Psychology and Neuroscience.

 Key achievements in education include:

-- Dual Diagnosis, Cognitive Behaviour Therapy (CBT) and Dialectic Behavioural Therapy (DBT) clinicians now in community teams.
+- Dual Diagnosis, CBT and Dialectic Behavioural Therapy (DBT) clinicians now in community teams

 - Programme of training in CBT/DBT and psycho-education for recurrent affective disorders.